bjucps/cps110-thinkcspy/_sources/04-ObjectsModules/AFewMoreturtleMethodsandObservations.rst

   Part of *thinking like a scientist* is to understand more of the structure and rich relationships in your field.
-So reviewing a few basic facts about geometry and number lines, like we've done here is a good start if we're going to play with turtles.
+So reviewing a few basic facts about geometry and number lines like we've done here is a good start if we're going to play with turtles.

 * A turtle's pen can be picked up or put down.
 This allows us to move a turtle